 - University of Wisconsin Hospital and Clinics - Ophthalmology & Visual Sciences

 Dr. Baban earned her bachelor’s degree from Columbia University as an I. I. Rabi Science Scholar.
-She received her MD and MPH degrees from Icahn School of Medicine at Mount Sinai, where she was recognized for Distinction in Research, and received the George James Epidemiology award.
-She completed her internship in internal medicine at George Washington University, pursued an ophthalmology residency at the University of Wisconsin, and completed a second residency and chief resident year in preventive medicine at the Icahn School of Medicine at Mount Sinai.
-While in training, she was selected as a Harvard Macy Future Academic Clinician Educator, and a Mount Sinai Beth Israel integrative medicine interdisciplinary fellow.
+She received her MD and MPH from Icahn School of Medicine at Mount Sinai as a George James Epidemiology awardee with Distinction in Research.
+She completed residency and a chief year in Preventive Medicine at Icahn School of Medicine at Mount Sinai as a Delta Omega Public Health Honor Society inductee, Harvard Macy Future Academic Clinician Educator, and Mount Sinai Beth Israel Integrative Medicine interdisciplinary fellow.

 As a clinician and educator, Dr. Baban believes that a holistic approach personalized to the individual is the key to success, and she enjoys working with her patients and students to find the path right for them.